Yuba Bicycles

-Yuba Bicycles is a bicycle manufacturer based in San Juan Capistrano, California.
+Yuba Bicycles is a bicycle manufacturer based in Lake Forest, California.
 The company is known for making pedal and electric powered cargo bikes.

 History

 Early history

-In 2006, the company was founded by Benjamin Sarrazin in San Juan Capistrano, California.
+In 2006, the company was founded by Benjamin Sarrazin in Sausalito, California.
 He had spent time in Africa and Latin America where he witnessed locals using bicycles to travel and carry items to remote areas.
 The company makes three different cargo bike types: compact, full size and front cargo.
-They also make an electric version of their bicycles, called an Electric Supermarché or an Mundo Electric.
+They also make electric versions of their bicycles, such as the Spicy Curry, Electric Supercargo or and Mundo Electric.
 The bicycles are all manufactured from either steel or aluminum and they have a carrying capacity of 400 to 440 pounds.

 Distribution

-The company's main storage facility in the United States is in Los Angeles.
+The company's main distributor in the United States is HLC.
 In Europe the warehouses are in Heidelberg, Germany and their European headquarters in Annecy, France.
-Yuba sells bicycles in Norway, Germany and Belgium.
+Yuba sells bicycles in Australia, Norway, Germany and Belgium.
 In 2020 they experienced supply chain issues with drive components from Bosch and Shimano.
 Bicycles are sold to 150 individual bicycle dealers and then assembled by the technicians of the sales outlets.

 In 2020 Yuba bicycles named Patrick Cunnane as their president of Yuba Bicycles North American operations and Chief operating officer of global business.
 In 2019 Cunnane was a consultant for the company.